zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 By default, the code uses OCI GenAI.
 To switch to TinyBERT, simply comment or uncomment the relevant section of the script.

-During this workshop, one of the key tasks is to generate text outputs that will later be used for Retrieval-Augmented Generation (RAG).
-We have prepared two configuration options for this step:

-- TinyBERT model – a lightweight embedding model running directly inside the database.- OCI GenAI Llama model – a large language model hosted on Oracle Cloud Infrastructure (later, we will also use Cohere for generating embeddings).

-By default, the code uses OCI GenAI.
-To switch to TinyBERT, simply comment or uncomment the relevant section of the script.

 But before we begin, we need to verify few checks:

 1. Does file "pravljice-MojPrijateljPikiJakob.txt" exists?
 2. Is TinyBERT model available?

-But before we begin, we need to verify few checks:

-- Does file "pravljice-MojPrijateljPikiJakob.txt" exists?- Is TinyBERT model available?

 ```sql
 CREATE OR REPLACE DIRECTORY GRAPHDIR as 'scratch/';